 Area of study.
+AU's division of courses into groups of related subjects.
+The four areas are:

+Humanities Social Science Science Applied Studies

-AU divides its courses into groups of related subjects.
-Arts is divided into Humanities and Social Sciences; Science includes all Science courses; Applied Studies includes the area of Business and Administrative Studies and Applied Studies.
-The area designation for each course is shown in each course description.
+The requirement for 'Arts' in some degree regulations refers to Humanities and Social Science area of study.
+The requirement for 'Sciences' includes all science courses.
+The requirement for 'Applied Studies' includes courses in administrative studies, nursing courses and a wide range of professionally-oriented courses.
+The area designation for each course is shown in each course syllabus.
 Search for a course by its area of study.